thiri-thant22/ICT105-Moonlight-MVP/docs/case-study-brief.md

 # Lab 06 Practice Case Brief

-## Case: Smart Campus Lost-and-Found System
+## Case: Budget Tracker System

-Students often lose items on campus and do not know where to report, search, or claim them.
-Current alternatives include asking friends, posting in chat groups, visiting the security office, or waiting for someone to return the item.
+Students and young professionals often spend money without recording their daily expenses.
+Many users rely on memory, notebooks, phone notes, or Excel spreadsheets, which can be inconvenient and time-consuming.
+As a result, they may forget where their money was spent, exceed their planned budget, and have difficulty managing their monthly allowance or salary.

 ## Target Users

-- Student who lost an item
-- Student or staff who found an item
-- Admin/security staff who verifies and updates item status
+- University students who want to manage their monthly allowance
+- Young professionals who want to track daily expenses and control spending
+- Users who need a simple way to record, search, edit, and review their expenses

 ## Product Direction

-A web-based system or prototype that allows users to report lost/found items, search existing records, view item details, track status, and allow admin to update item status.
+A web-based Budget Tracker system or prototype that allows users to add expenses, view expense records, search and filter expenses, set a budget, view spending summaries, and edit or delete incorrect expense records.

+The system should help users understand their spending habits and avoid overspending by showing total expenses, remaining budget, and categorized expense information.

+Main Features

+- Add Expense
+- View Expense List
+- Search and Filter Expenses
+- Dashboard Summary
+- Budget Setting
+- Edit Expense
+- Delete Expense
+- Confirmation Message after adding, editing, or deleting an expense

 ## Lab 06 Focus

-Use this case only for practice.
-Students must apply the same method to their own group case.
+Use this project case to develop the first functional prototype of the Budget Tracker system.

+The team will focus on implementing the most important MVP features, including Add Expense, View Expense List, Dashboard Summary, and basic Edit/Delete functions.

+The prototype should demonstrate how users can record expenses, monitor their spending, and manage their budget more easily than using notebooks, phone notes, or spreadsheets.